Noodle-Dev/Noodle-Dev/README.md

 - 👋 Hi, I’m @Noodle-Dev an indie game developer and programmer
-- 👀 I’m interested in game developing and software making
+- 👀 I’m interested in game developing and software engineering
 - 🌱 I’m currently working on CATastrophe a 2.5D shooter game about cats, inspired on titles like Doom and Quake

 - 📫 How to reach me